ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-01-29-SAT-scores.md

 ---

 The purpose of this project is to explore a dataset of SAT scores from around the country and explore ways to effectively visualize the data.
 This data, taken from the College Board, gives the mean SAT math and verbal scores, and the participation rate for each state and the District of Columbia for the year 2001.
-Exploratory analysis and plotting will be performed with Python.
+Exploratory analysis and plotting will be performed in Python.
 Lastly, this project will culminate in a [D3](https://d3js.org/) visualization of SAT scores (combined) and participation rates mapped across the US.

 First, we start by loading all the required Python packages and reading in the data as a list.